koel/docs/src/aws-s3.md

+---
+sidebar: auto
+---

-# Use Koel with AWS S3
+# Host Media Files on S3

 Starting from version v3.0.0, Koel can work seamlessly with Amazon S3 with the help of [the official Koel-AWS package](https://github.com/koel/koel-aws).
 This allows you to run Koel in your server and have all media files hosted by Amazon, and save yourself some good hosting fee.